Nested, asymmetric H-He circumstellar shells in the Type Icn/Ibn SN 2024abvb: Spectral analysis

 Besides the weak P-Cygni absorptions, two lines in emission stand out at 5889~\AA\ and 6003~\AA.
 The bluer line is also shown in the classification spectrum and, as mentioned above, it is consistent with C~{\sc ii}.
 However, due to the different profile displayed by this line with respect to other C~{\sc ii} lines, we cannot rule out that such a profile belongs to Na~{\sc iD}.
 The fact that only the emission component is observed would suggest that it arises in a Na-rich CSM shell, similarly to what is observed in the type IIn SN~2011A \citep{2015ApJ...807...63D}, although in that case the Na~{\sc iD} displayed both an emission and blue-shifted absorption.
 With respect to the 6003\AA\/ line, we also checked for diffuse interstellar bands (DIBs) using the catalogue of \cite{Jenniskens94} with updates as listed online\footnote{\url{https://leonid.arc.nasa.gov/DIBcatalog.html}}, but find no convincing matches.
 Furthermore, no absorption resonance lines such as Na~{\sc iD} and Ca~H\&K have been observed in any of the spectra, suggesting that none of the observed lines could be associated with the ISM.

 Looking in detail at our high resolution UVES spectrum, multiple He~{\sc i} lines are seen, most clearly the strong $\lambda$5875 line which has a pronounced P-Cygni profile (see Fig. \ref{fig:uves2}), with a velocity minimum at 120~\kms, and a blue edge extending out to $\sim$190~\kms, broadly consistent with the C~{\sc ii}.
 Such a line is comparable in strength to O~{\sc i} lines, especially those of multiplet 1.
 Other He lines are visible, including $\lambda$5015 and $\lambda$4921 (Fig. \ref{fig:uves1}), but these lines are weaker and only the absorption component is observed.
 This is consistent with what is observed for He~{\sc i~}$\lambda$5875, where the absorption is stronger than the emission component.
-The presence of narrow He lines, identifiable only thanks to our high resolution, would imply a Type Ibn classification for \abvb, although we note that the weakness of these features could also lead to labelling it as a transitional Ibn/Icn SN (analogous to the transitional Ibn/IIn SNe; \citealp{Pastorello15}).
-This suggests that an empirical classification based on low-resolution spectra may be unreliable, especially when interaction with a CSM is present.
+The presence of narrow He lines, identifiable only thanks to our high resolution, would imply a Type Ibn classification for \abvb, although we note that the weakness of these features could also lead to labelling it as a transitional Ibn/Icn SN (analogous to the transitional Ibn/IIn SNe; \citealp{2015MNRAS.449.1921P}).
+The possibility of hidden He in Icn SNe was briefly discussed in \citet{GalYam_2022} (Extended Data Figure 10).
+This suggests that an empirical classification based on low-resolution spectra may be unreliable, especially when interaction with a CSM is present and could have broader implications for the physical interpretation and classification of Icn SNe as a whole.